Session Offerings

 Art therapy gives children and young adults other outlets of expression besides talking when bullying has impacted their emotional well-being.
 All persons can be at risk for encountering aggressive behavior from bullying.
 Validating feelings, not minimizing the incident(s), and offering a creative space to explore negative reactions and feelings encourages the development of coping strategies.
 Without this support persons can sustain lifelong emotional impacts.

-Certain children and young adults can be more vulnerable to bullying, such as those with ASD, personality disorders, speech impediments, those that come from varying family structures, those of a certain race, culture, those of a certain body type, sexual orientation or simply based on their gender, for instance.
+Certain children and young adults can be more vulnerable to bullying, such as those with neurodevelopmental variances, speech impediments, those that come from varying family structures, those of a certain race, culture, those of a certain body type, sexual orientation, or simply based on their gender, for instance.
 Art Therapy is not restricted to language, age, gender, race, level of ability, culture, etc., therefore through the creative process persons are able to process their experience, develop coping skills, increase self-esteem, strengthen interpersonal relationship skills, and reduce their chance of being victimized by bullying again and have a more formed awareness of emotional regulation and response should it occur again.

 This group will be divided into appropriate age ranges depending upon the needs of participants.